Abson-dev/sdmApp/README.md

  ## Installation
-To install the package from GitHub use:
+To install the package from github use:

 ```r
 remotes::install_github("Abson-dev/sdmApp", dependencies = TRUE)